nricciardi/pave-guard/slides-summary.md

 [NIC]

-The Model is internally composed by two regressor: the road crack model and road pothole model.
+The Model is internally composed by two regressor: the road cracks model and road potholes model.
-Each model predicts respectively future crack and pothole severities.
+Each model predicts respectively future cracks and potholes severities.

-The Model is re-trained periodically on processed data, in order to adapt predictions to dynamic environment.
+The Model is re-trained periodically on processed data, in order to adapt predictions on dynamic environment.

 We train the model aggregating all stored telemetries in process phase, in order to obtain enough records.
-Internal road crack and pothole models are trained on respectively datasets, using a GridSearch of scikit-learn to find more suitable model type and hyper-parameters.
+Internal road cracks and potholes models are trained on respectively datasets, using a GridSearch of scikit-learn to find more suitable model type and hyper-parameters.

-Surprisingly, we have noticed that linear models like LinearRegressor or SVM obtain good performances.
+Surprisingly, we have noticed that linear models also obtain good performances.

 To make predictions, every day we scrape roads in which there was a DynamicGuard transit.
 StaticGuards don't need to be present on those roads.

 For each scraped road, thanks to Prophet we generate temperature, humidity and so on data of next 12 months of the nearby StaticGuards, in order to obtain processed data modulated by distance.
 Data preprocessing produces 2 features vectors which are used to predict road crack and pothole severities of next
 12 months using pre-trained regressors.

+Predictions are stored in remote database thanks to backend APIs, in order to provide them on dashboard and support interventions planning.

 ### Dashboard